rezalotfi01/Github-App/README.md

 # Github-App

-This is an Android application for exploring Github users detail from API and show it to user with pagination and beautiful animations.
+This is a Sample Android application for exploring Github users detail from API and show it to user with pagination and beautiful animations.

 for this app:
 - Modular Clean Architecture and MVVM approach followed